ArshanAlam/frontend-web-template/frontend/README.md

 ### HtmlWebpackPlugin
-The `HtmlWebpackPlugin` simplifies creation of HTML files to serve the webpack bundles.
-The `hash` field adds a hash in the filename which changes every compilation.
+The `HtmlWebpackPlugin` simplifies creation of HTML files to serve the webpack bundle.
+The `hash` field adds a hash in the filename which changes with every compilation.
 The plugin will generate an HTML file for you.

 ```
 plugins: [